Think about what your life would be like if you never experienced those happiness feelings or only one monotone run-of-the-mill feeling.

-Happiness is more appreciated when we are coming out of sadness, pain, desolation and depression.
+Happiness is more appreciated when we are coming out of sadness, pain, desolation, and depression.
 Most of us feel a daily range of emotions, depending on what is happening in life.
-All emotions such as happiness, sadness, and others are constantly in motion.
+All feelings such as happiness, sadness, and others are always in motion.
 So it stands to reason that we can’t expect to feel one emotion all the time.

-To aim to be completely happy, all of the time is unrealistic, as we need to experience a variety of emotions to remain grounded and engaged with life.
+To aim to be completely happy, all of the time is unrealistic, as we need to experience a variety of emotions to remain grounded and engaged in life.

 By now, you know I’m not talking about happiness in the way of a constant feeling of joy brought on by outside influences, but a sense of contentment, peace, and satisfaction.

 Well, only chasing happiness won’t work.
-It is when people chase material items or substances that provide momentary pleasure, hoping to achieve lasting happiness that those undesirable outcomes emerge– anxiety and depression manifests, and we end up creating the world we are running from.
+It is when people pursue material items or substances that provide momentary pleasure, hoping to achieve lasting happiness that those undesirable outcomes emerge– anxiety and depression manifest, and we end up creating the world we are running from.
 Let’s say no to that way of creating happiness.

 Happiness can be developed and nurtured, by building a foundation to support it.
 Below are a few suggestions that can help you build a foundation that promotes happiness.

-Let’s face it… a healthy body is a start.
-With this being said, I’m not asking you to become an Olympic athlete or a model.
-Simply move your body, and nourish it so it can perform at its best, whatever that might look like for you.
+Let’s face it; a healthy body is a start.
+I’m not asking you to become an Olympic athlete or a model.
+Just move your body, and nourish it so it can perform at its best, whatever that might look like for you.